OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate Error

 Problem Overview

-When OpenSSL tries to validate a remote server’s SSL/TLS certificate, it constructs a certificate chain from the server certificate up to a trusted root CA. If OpenSSL cannot locate any of the required intermediate or root CA certificates locally, or cannot find a configured trust store (CAFile or CAPath) to search for those certificates, the verification fails and you receive the 20:unable to get local issuer certificate
+When OpenSSL tries to validate a remote server’s SSL/TLS certificate, it constructs a certificate chain from the server certificate up to a trusted root CA. If OpenSSL cannot locate any of the required intermediate or root CA certificates locally, or cannot find a configured trust store (CAFile or CAPath) to search for those certificates, the verification fails and you receive the 20:unable to get local issuer certificate error.

 In simpler terms, OpenSSL does not know which certificate authority to trust and therefore cannot confirm the identity of the server it’s connecting to.